What Are Elbow Fractures?

 - Numbness in the elbow, forearm, hand, and/or fingers

 Surgical treatment may be needed for displaced fractures that involve improper bone alignment and/or multiple pieces of fractured bone.
-An open reduction internal fixation procedure is used to reduce the fracture and then fixate it using a plate and screws.
+An open reduction internal fixation procedure may be used to put the bone pieces back in their original place.
+Screws, pins, or wires are then used to hold those bones together.
+Sometimes, if the break has resulted in a fragment that can’t be repaired because it’s so small, it may be removed.